steqeq/0000/docs/how-to/system-optimization/mi300x/system-settings.rst

 PRC feature.
 Restore this setting to its default value with the ``rocm-smi -r`` command.

+.. _mi300x-rocm-bandwidth-test:

 ROCm Bandwidth Test
 ^^^^^^^^^^^^^^^^^^^

-The section Hardware verification with ROCm showed howthe command ``rocm-smi --showtopo`` can be used to view the system structure and how the GPUs are connected.
+The section Hardware verification with ROCm showed how the command ``rocm-smi --showtopo`` can be used to view the system structure and how the GPUs are connected.
 For more details on the link bandwidth, ``rocm-bandwidth-test`` can run benchmarks to show the effective link bandwidth